 I have much more time in the winter (off-season for a garden business) months for reading, writing, and researching.
 While many of my blog posts are based on my personal experiences, I try to toss in some educational and informative ones too.
-Especially on the health and wellness topic.
+Aching joints is just one topic within the health and wellness theme.
 For those, I thoroughly research the information that I share.
-“Fake news” and information is not only misleading but can also be dangerous.
+“Fake news” and information are not only misleading but can also be dangerous.

 Postings from medical institutions or websites have a little more credibility behind them.
 I like the following:

 One of the health issues I am extremely interested in is joint health.
-Recently I received this video (via email) from Dr. Levitt and Team Metabolic Factor at UpWellness:
+Recently I received a video (via email) from Dr. Levitt and Team Metabolic Factor at UpWellness.

 It is long and does promote a product (as most do).
-I found it interesting since the content is very similar to my own research on healthy, pain-free joints.
+I found it interesting since the content is very similar to my own research on what is causing my aching joints and what I can do about them.
 I like the fact that Dr. Levitt deals in naturopathic medicine, something I wholeheartedly support, and the reason I listened to the whole video.
 It was a form of research.